 \subsection{Result Analysis}

-\textbf{The choice of $n$} For each erroneous character in the 1-best hypothesis, we calculate the proportion of $n$-best candidates that contain its correct counterpart.
+\textbf{The choice of $n$.} For each erroneous character in the 1-best hypothesis, we calculate the proportion of $n$-best candidates that contain its correct counterpart.
 We define this metric as \emph{Wrong Character Coverage (WCC)}, which measures how often the correct character appears within the $n$-best list.
 Figure~\ref{fig:wcc_wer} reports the WCC performance of our proposed PERL model under different $n$ settings on the ChineseHP/Aishell-1 dataset.
 We observe that the Character Error Rate (CER) reaches its minimum when $n=5$.
 Interestingly, although WCC continues to increase to 6, the CER worsens.
-This suggests that simply expanding $n$ does not guarantee better correction and that the effectiveness depends on the model’s ability to leverage the additional hypotheses and processing long inputs.
+This suggests that simply expanding $n$ does not guaranty a better correction and that effectiveness depends on the ability of the model to leverage additional hypotheses and processing long inputs.

-\textbf{ASR Model Selection} To assess the robustness of our model across different ASR systems, we evaluate it on Belle-distilwhisper-large-v2-zh, as detailed in Section \ref{sec:data}, as well as on whisper-small and whisper-large-v3 to process the DoAD speeches.
+\textbf{ASR Model Selection.} To assess the robustness of our model across different ASR systems, we evaluate it on Belle-distilwhisper-large-v2-zh, as detailed in Section \ref{sec:data}, as well as on whisper-small and whisper-large-v3 to process the DoAD speeches.
 Specifically, we measure the CER of the PERL on these systems.
-The results in Table \ref{tab:whisper_models} demonstrate that the PERL substantially reduces CER compared to the 1-best baselines, highlighting its strong robustness across diverse ASR models.
+The results in Table \ref{tab:whisper_models} demonstrate that PERL substantially reduces CER compared to the 1-best baselines, highlighting its strong robustness in various ASR models.

-\textbf{Length Prediction} To assess the significance of the length prediction module's significance, we evaluate our model's length correction performance, as shown in Table \ref{tab:length_predict_result}.
+\textbf{Length Prediction.} To assess the significance of the length prediction module, we evaluate our model's length correction performance, as shown in Table \ref{tab:length_predict_result}.
 The pre-trained length predictor demonstrates improved accuracy in predicting the correct length compared to relying solely on the 1-best result.
-This enhancement enables the model to determine the masked tokens, improving overall prediction precision more accurately.
+This enhancement enables the model to determine the masked tokens, improving overall prediction.